GurpsRai/Udacity-DANA-Project_2-Intro_to_Data_Analysis-Titanic_Dataset/README.md

 ## Investigate a Dataset

-This project was submitted for the Introduction to Data Analysis element of Udacity’s Data Analyst Nanodgree.
+This project was submitted for the Introduction to Data Analysis element of Udacity’s Data Analyst Nanodegree.

 ### Project Requirements: